hyvor/point/README.md

 [WORK IN PROGRESS]

 Hyvor Point is an open-source IP geolocation database.
-The data is built from ground up using many public sources (WHOIS data, etc.) and our own methods, and is updated monthly.
-The database is available in CSV, JSON, and MMDB formats.
+The data is built from ground up using many public sources (WHOIS data, etc.) and our own methods.
+The database is updated monthly, and is available in CSV and MMDB formats.
 Our goal is to provide a highly accurate free and open-source IP geolocation database for developers.

+### Features 🌟

+-   **No Cloud - No API Keys** - There is no cloud service.
+You download the database and use it in your applications.
+-   **Highly Accurate** - We use a collection of methods to ensure the accuracy of the data.
+-   **Regular Updates** - The database is updated monthly.
+-   **Free & Open-source** - The database is free and open-source.

 Visit [**point.hyvor.com**](https://point.hyvor.com) for more information.